New York City is known for being a little over-the-top. The holidays are no different and In Manhattan Christmas is done big

 New York City is known for being a little over-the-top.
-The Big Apple tends to make everything larger than than life.
+The Big Apple tends to make everything larger than life.
 The holidays are no different and in Manhattan Christmas is done big!
 We recently took a trip down to NYC to visit some family for American Thanksgiving and decided to spend a couple of days taking in the sites tourist style.
 If you love lights, sounds, food and excitement around the holidays, then here are a few things that we saw that we are sure you would love.

 As big as it gets in Rockefeller Center